Mammothon - No More Excuses

 Who should get a mammogram?

-Women aged 40-74 should have an annual mammogram.
+Women should begin getting an annual mammogram at the age of 40.
 Those at higher risk may need to begin earlier.

 Do I need an appointment to participate in Mammothon?

 Yes, you need an appointment.
-To make one, fill out this form or call 410-601-WELL
+To make one, please fill out the form below, or call 410-601-WELL for assistance in scheduling one.

 Do I need an order or referral from my physician to participate in Mammothon?

-No, a referral or physician’s order is not required to schedule a mammogram at any LifeBridge Health location.
+No, a referral or physician’s order is not required for a screening mammogram at any LifeBridge Health location.

 Does it matter if this is not my usual screening location?